#LaissezLesBonsTempsRouler Mardi Gras In New Orleans Is All About The Food

-Every day is a party in New Orleans, but Mardi Gras and the Jazz and Heritage festival are probably the two biggest parties of the year, with great music, and topnotch food and drink.
-For Fat Tuesday, or Mardi Gras New Orleans, 2017, there are so many food traditions, but a few that should not be missed.
-Whether you are heading down to Mardi Gras New Orleans, or making a feast at home, check out some of the top traditional foods.
+Every day is a party in New Orleans, but Mardi Gras and the Jazz and Heritage festival are probably the two biggest parties of the year, with great music, and top-notch food and drink.
+For this year’s Fat Tuesday (aka Mardi Gras) in New Orleans, there are many food traditions, but a few should not be missed.
+Whether you are heading down to Mardi Gras in New Orleans or making a feast at home, check out some of the top traditional foods.

-Mardi Gras New Orleans is the feast day before Ash Wednesday and the Lenten period, so it is the last day to eat, drink, and be merry before giving something up, says the Inquisitr.
-Some of the traditional foods associated with Mardi Gras New Orleans are King Cake, red beans and rice, Crawfish, and of course, gumbo.
-And if you are able to get down to Louisiana for Mardi Gras New Orleans, you will find a variety of street foods to eat on the go, like a shrimp or sausage Po Boy, because it’s always best to have something substantial in your stomach before the drinking starts.
+Mardi Gras in New Orleans is the feast day before Ash Wednesday and the Lenten period, so it is the last day to eat, drink, and be merry before giving something up, says the Inquisitr.
+Some of the traditional foods associated with Mardi Gras are king cake, red beans and rice, crawfish, and, of course, gumbo.
+And if you are able to get down to Louisiana for Mardi Gras in New Orleans, you will find a variety of street foods to eat on the go, like a shrimp or sausage Po Boy, because it’s always best to have something substantial in your stomach before the drinking starts.

 Sharing with you my Mardi Gras Party tonight menu.
 I'm making my most popular Mardi Gras #recipe EVER–in case… https://t.co/qmp2Y0EQje